fftwSome functions in the fftw fast Fourier transform library are

 Furthermore, from the virtual side of the interface, these functions operate on lists rather than arrays.
 The one dimensional Fourier transforms take a list of complex numbers to a list of complex numbers (see complex), and the one dimensional Hartley transforms take a list of reals to a list of reals (see math).
 The two dimensional transforms are analogous but they take a matrix represented as a list of lists.
 Error messages pertaining to invalid input documented at the beginning of this section (External Libraries) are relevant.

-Finally, unlike the native API for fftw
+Finally, unlike the native API for fftw, these transformations are

 scaled so that the backward transformation is the inverse of the